Optional — pick your backendsayiir-persistence = "0.4" # InMemoryBackend (dev/testing)sayiir-postgres = "0.4" # PostgreSQL backend (production)Import the prelude:

 #[task(id = "charge_card", timeout = "30s", retries = 3, backoff = "100ms")]async fn charge(order: Order, #[inject] stripe: Arc<Stripe>) -> Result<Receipt, BoxError> { stripe.charge(&order).await}

 // Generated: struct ChargeTask with new(stripe), task_id() → "charge_card",// metadata(), register(), CoreTask impl.// The original `charge` function is preserved for direct use/testing.The #[task] macro generates a struct named {PascalCase}Task (e.g., fn charge → ChargeTask) that implements CoreTask.
-The struct has new() (accepting injected deps), task_id(), metadata(), and register() methods.
+The struct has new() (accepting injected deps), from_deps(&Deps) for use with the workflow! macro’s deps: field, task_id(), metadata(), and register() methods.
 Your original function is kept intact so you can call it directly in tests.

 Attribute options